 Since urban areas involve specialized land uses having specific functions, each land use zone involves a set of relationships with other land uses.
 These relationships can be expressed by the mobility of passengers and freight since they represent a realized transport demand such as commuting (mobility of passengers) or supplying stores (mobility of freight).
 These relationships based on reciprocity are assumed by different transport systems involving transport operators that can be individuals, public or private companies.
-Overlaying all those relationships is close to an impossibility, but the most dominant relations usually involve large commercial, manufacturing, and transport terminal areas (such as ports and airports).
+Overlaying all those relationships is close to an impossibility, but the most dominant relations usually involve large commercial, manufacturing, and transport terminal areas (such as logistics zones, ports, and airports).

 A central area is a cluster of core and/or central activities and the most important central area of a city is usually labeled as the central business district (CBD).
 Core activities are those of the highest order, namely tertiary and quaternary activities involved in management (head offices, finance, and insurance) and consumption (retailing).
 They commonly benefit from a high level of accessibility to the workforce and customers.
 Central activities focus on the functions of production and distribution with activities such as warehousing, manufacturing, wholesaling, and transportation.
 They require a good level of accessibility but need more land than core activities.
 Peripheral activities are primarily residential or servicing local needs.